ceedee666/modern-abap-curriculum/docs/ro_list_report.md

 ### Beautifying the App

-The last step is to display the customer rating of a product not as a number but as a rating indicator with little stars.
-A rating of 3 should be displayed as three stars, a rating of 5 as five stars.
+The final step is to display the customer rating of a product not as a number, but as a rating indicator with little stars.
+This requires two steps:
-Doing this requires two steps :

 1. Definition of a data point
-1. Referencing the data point.
+1. Referencing the data point

-First, the start rating should be displayed in the search result table of the list view.
-The data point for the `Rating` field is created using the following code.
+To display the star rating in the search result table of the list view, a data point is created for the Rating field using the following code.
 This creates a data point that is displayed as a rating.
-The maximum possible value of the rating is 5.
-And the data point is created for the `Rating` field (`qualifier: 'Rating'`).
+The maximum possible value of the rating is 5, and the data point is created for the `Rating` field (`qualifier: 'Rating'`).

 ```abap
 @UI:{